lanl/BEE/docs/sphinx/examples.rst

 the features a real-world workflow might need to use.
 For instance, the first step might be producing some sort of output from a calculation, instead of just copying the input to the output.
 The last step may also do some more processing to produce some sort of final file.
-If necessary, there can many more processing steps than this simple example shows.
+If necessary, there can be many more processing steps than this simple example shows.

 CLAMR workflow examples (containerized application)